Large deviation principle for stochastic integrals and stochastic differential equations driven by infinite-dimensional

+The main aim of the present paper is to investigate large deviation principles for infinite-dimensional SDEs driven by general semimartingales.
+Toward this end, the paper explores the ideal growth conditions one needs on the driving semimartingales for large deviation-results for the corresponding SDEs.
+More specifically, conditions are sought which would ensure that if $ \left\{(X_n(0), Y_n)\right\}$ satisfies a LDP, then a LDP also holds for $\left\{X_n\right\}$, where $\left\{X_n\right\}$ solves

-The first step in this approach is to find conditions on the sequence $\left\{Y_n\right\}$, such that a large deviation principle holds for the sequence of stochastic integrals $\left\{X_{n-}\cdot Y_n\right\}$, whenever it does for the pair $\left\{(X_{n},Y_n)\right\}$.
-Note that there does not exist a continuous function $f$ such that $X_{-}\cdot Y_ = f(X,Y)$.
-Hence, the contraction principle cannot be used to arrive at the required large deviation principle.
+Here for a semimartingale $Y$ and a cadlag adapted process $X$, $X_-\cdot Y(t)$ denotes the stochastic integral $\int_0^t X(s-)dY(s)$.
+The natural first step in this approach is to conduct a large deviation analysis for stochastic integrals, that is, we investigate conditions required on the sequence $\left\{Y_n\right\}$ which guarantees a LDP for $\left\{X_{n-}\cdot Y_n\right\}$ whenever a LDP holds for the pair $\left\{(X_{n},Y_n)\right\}$.
+Since in general, there does not exist a continuous function $f$ such that $X_{-}\cdot Y= f(X,Y)$, the result cannot be arrived at by a simple application of the contraction principle!

-For finite-dimensional processes, a {\em uniform exponential tightness} condition on the sequence $\left\{Y_n\right\}$ was given in Garcia \cite{Gar08} which yields the desired result.
-The idea of the {\em uniform exponential tightnes} is suggested by the {\em uniform tightnes} condition used by Jakubowski, Me{\'m}in and Pag{\`e}s \cite{JMP89} to prove weak convergence results for a sequence of stochastic integrals.
-A precise statement of Garcia's theorem (Theorem 1.2, \cite{Gar08}) is given below. \begin{theorem} Let $\left\{Y_n\right\}$ be a uniformly exponentially tight sequence of $\left\{\SC{F}^n_t\right\}$-adapted real-valued semimartingales and $\left\{X_n\right\}$ be a sequence of $\left\{\SC{F}^n_t\right\}$-adapted real-valued cadlag processes.
+For finite-dimensional processes, a {\em uniform exponential tightness} (UET) condition on the sequence $\left\{Y_n\right\}$ was given in Garcia \cite{Gar08} which yields the desired result.
+The idea of the UET condition is inspired by the {\em uniform tightness} condition used by Jakubowski, Me{\'m}in and Pag{\`e}s \cite{JMP89} to prove weak convergence results for a sequence of stochastic integrals (also see \cite{KP91, KP96_1}).
+Roughly speaking, the UET condition says that as long as an integrand sequence remains bounded, the probability of the magnitudes of the sequence of corresponding integrals with respect to $Y_n$ becoming unbounded is exponentially small.
+Under such a growth condition, Garcia (\cite[Theorem 1.2]{Gar08}) proved the following result: \begin{theorem} Let $\left\{Y_n\right\}$ be a uniformly exponentially tight sequence of $\left\{\SC{F}^n_t\right\}$-adapted real-valued semimartingales and $\left\{X_n\right\}$ be a sequence of $\left\{\SC{F}^n_t\right\}$-adapted real-valued cadlag processes.
 If $\left\{(X_n, Y_n)\right\}$ satisfies a large deviation principle with a rate function $I$, then so does the tuple $\left\{(X_n,Y_n, X_{n-}\cdot Y_n)\right\}$ with the rate function $J$ given by